Why Eczema Scars?

-This remedy is useful in treating in scars that resemble growths, particularly if they have a wart like appearance and are stinging.
+This remedy is useful in treating scars that resemble growths, particularly if they have a wart-like appearance and are stinging.

 Read more about homeopathic medicine for eczema.

-The natural treatments discussed above will help your resolve your eczema scarring but don’t address the multiple factors that can contribute to eczema skin conditions.
+The natural treatments discussed above will help you resolve your eczema scarring but don’t address the multiple factors that can contribute to eczema skin conditions.